Seminar Series

 Format: ~30 min talk + ~20 min discussion and Q&AAudience: Interdisciplinary scholars, mentors, and community members

-Regular slot: Wednesdays, 15:00 UTC, approximately every 3 weeks (flexible depending on speaker availability)
+Regular slot: Wednesdays, usually 15:00 UTC, approximately every 3 weeks (flexible depending on speaker availability)

 Date